The membership problem for constant-sized quantum correlations is undecidable: Membership problems

 To prove \cref{thm:cqa}, we first construct $F_n$ from $X$.
 Recall that an integer $r$ is a primitive root of a prime $p$ if all the integers between $1$ and $p-1$ are congruent modulo $p$ to some power of $r$.
 By a result of Gupta and Murty \cite{gupta-murty}, there are integers $r$ which are primitive roots of infinitely many primes.
 We use a version of this result due to Heath-Brown. \begin{lemma}[\cite{heath-brown}, see also \cite{murty1988}] There exists $r \in \set{2, 3, 5}$ such that $r$ is a primitive root of infinitely many primes. \end{lemma} For the construction of $F_n$, fix $r \in \set{2, 3, 5}$ such that $r$ is a primitive root of infinitely many primes.
 Let $p(n)$ be the $n$-th prime greater than $r$ for which $r$ is a primitive root.
 Since we can decide if $r$ is a primitive root of a given prime, the sequence of primes $p(1) < p(2) < \ldots$ is computable.
 Let $\Gamma(A)$ be the solution group from \cref{prop:existsg} for the function $p$, set $X$ and integer $r$.
 Let $m$ and $\ell$ be the number of rows and columns of $A$ respectively, and note that each row of $A$ has three nonzero entries.
 Recall that the generating set $\set{ x_i \mid i \in [\ell]}$ has special generators $x, t_1, t_2, u_1$ and $u_2$.
 By reordering the generators, we can take $x =x_0$, which lets us use $x$ for other things.
 Recall that for perfect correlations associated with $Ax = 0$, we use question set $ [m] \cup \calX_{var}$, where $\calX_{var} = \set{x_i \mid i \in [\ell]}$ is the set of variables in the system, and answer set $\Z_2^3$.
 For correlations in $F_n$, the question set is $\calX= \calX_{var} \cup [m] \cup \set{m, m+1, m+2, (m, t_1), (m, t_2)}$, and the answer set is $\calA = \Z_2^3$.
 The questions $m$, $m+1$, $m+2$, $(m, t_1)$ and $(m, t_2)$ will correspond to questions $0$, $1$, $2$, $(0, t_1)$ and $(0,t_2)$ from the correlation $\fC_{p(n)}$.

 To define the entries of the correlations in $F_{n}$, we use the notations from \cref{def:perfectcorrelations}.
 In particular, $I_j = \set{k \in [\ell] \mid A(j,k) \neq 0}$ for $j \in [m]$.
 Let

-so that $\Gamma(A)/\ip{(t_1t_2)^{p(n)}=e}$ is a quotient of $G_n$. $G_n$ is a Coxeter group, so its word problem is decidable \cite[Chapter 5]{coxeter}.
+so that $\Gamma(A)/\ip{(t_1t_2)^{p(n)}=e}$ is a quotient of $G_n$ (note again that $t_1$ and $t_2$ are generators). $G_n$ is a Coxeter group, so its word problem is decidable \cite[Chapter 5]{coxeter}.
 Specifically, two words $w_0$ and $w_1$ over the generators of $G_n$ are equal in $G_n$ if they can both be transformed into a third word using the transformations

 Since the transformations never increase the length of a word, determining if two words are equal is a finite problem.

 Recall that a group algebra like $\C[G_n]$ is a $\ast$-algebra under the operation $ (\sum_g \alpha_g g)^\ast = \sum_g \overline{\alpha_g} g^{-1}$.
 We define a mapping $\sigma : \calX \times \calA \to \C[G_n]$ from question-answer pairs to self-adjoint projections in $\C[G_n]$ as follows.
 For $(a_0, a_1) \in \Z_2^2$, let $\#(a_0,a_1)$ be the element of $[4]$ with binary representation $(a_0, a_1)$. \begin{itemize} \item When $x \in \calX_{var}$,